 European pears (Pyrus communis) are the classic pear-shaped pears.
 They are richly flavored, have juicy white flesh and a smooth, firm texture.
 Bartlett and Bosc pears are good examples and are often seen in grocery stores.
 But the home gardener has more pear varieties to choose from than those sold by grocers.
 Gurney's offers more than 12 varieties, including Honeysweet and Ambrosia, which are particularly excellent choices.

 Most European pears are picked slightly under ripe and stored in the refrigerator for two to three weeks.
 Following this cool storage period, they can be placed at room temperature to finish ripening.
 This process helps create the rich flavor and smooth, melting texture.

 Asian pears (Pyrus pyrifolia) are quite different.
 Their shape is round and their flesh is crisp, juicy and extremely sweet.
 Asian pears have more of a crunch like apples.
 Some people refer to them as the apple pear.
 Asian pears can be left to ripen on the tree.

 Two of Gurney's most popular Asian pear varieties are Chojuro and Drippin' Honey.
 Chojuro is a classic Asian pear with a rich, butterscotch flavor, and Drippin' Honey is a juicy, honey-sweet pear with a delightful crunch.

 We have a breeding breakthrough!

 I mentioned two main types of pears.
-Well, there is a third very unusual type of pear.
-Its name is 'Crisp 'n Sweet' and it is a cross of an Asian pear and a European pear.
-It combines the best fresh eating qualities of each type.
-'Crisp 'n Sweet' has the sweet rich flavor of a European pear with the crispy texture of an Asian pear.
-Plus, can be picked ripe, off the tree.
+Well, there is a third, very unusual type of pear: Crisp 'n Sweet.
+It's a cross between an Asian pear and a European pear, and it combines the best fresh-eating qualities of each type.
+Crisp 'n Sweet has the sweet, rich flavor of a European pear and the crispy texture of an Asian pear.
+Plus, it can be picked ripe.